axwalker/naledi.co.uk/content/blog/javascript-api-and-alpine.md

 You can use the Tableau JavaScript API without Alpine, as demonstrated by [various examples in Tableau's documentation](https://help.tableau.com/current/api/js_api/en-us/JavaScriptAPI/js_api_samples.htm).
 However, writing these can be fiddly and the resulting code can be hard to read and understand.
 This can get further complicated when you are embedding multiple dashboards in the same web page.
 Alpine.js solves both of these problems because it is:

-- **Declarative:** You define the behaviour you want directly on the elements (eg. a button) that is shown to the user.
+- **Declarative:** You define the behaviour you want directly on the elements (eg. a button) that are shown to the user.
 - **Scoped:** Each Tableau dashboard embed will be its own Alpine component, so the data and buttons associated with each embed can't clash with each other.

 ## Using Alpine with Tableau